-- b.
-ONGOING STUDENT ASSESSMENT: At RKMS, data drives classroom instruction.
-Students are consistently and regularly assessed through various tools that include Bright Star organization created benchmarks, teacher created tests, assignments, and quizzes.
+- 2. ONGOING STUDENT ASSESSMENT: At RKHS, data drives classroom instruction.
+Students are consistently and regularly assessed through various tools that include Bright Starcreated benchmarks, teacher created tests, assignments, and quizzes for the organization.
 Students will receive feedback on their work at least once per week and complete a formal assessment no less than every five weeks.
 The information can be quickly assessed by the teachers and staff by using Illuminate, an online data and assessment management system.
 School personnel use Illuminate to monitor all student progress throughout the year.
-Teachers meet regularly through collaboration and Student Support and Progress Teams to review the data and make educational decisions. - c.
+Teachers meet regularly through collaboration and Student Support and Progress Teams to review the data and make educational decisions. - 3.
 TIERED INSTRUCTION: The use of a multi-tiered support based on student data allows teachers to differentiate the classroom structures to meet the needs of all students.
-A teacher assistant works with the classroom teacher in the implementation of tiered instruction through small groups and one to one instruction.
-The classroom teacher and teacher assistant work together to deliver specific instructional strategies that will differentiate concepts for students considered at risk for academic failure.

-- d.
-FAMILY INVOLVEMENT: RKMS strongly believes that instruction is best delivered and retained when there is an active relationship between the home and school.
+A teacher assistant works with the classroom teacher in the implementation of tiered instruction through small group and one to one instruction.
+The classroom teacher and teacher assistant work together to deliver specific instructional strategies that will differentiate concepts for students considered at risk for academic failure. - 4.
+FAMILY INVOLVEMENT: RKHS strongly believes that instruction is best delivered and retained when there is an active relationship between the home and school.
 Through the SSPT approach, families are involved in creating an individual learning plan for their students.
-Families are encouraged, but not required, to volunteer at their child's school.
-We encourage parents to aspire to volunteering forty hours a year coordinating and participating in a variety of school activities; however, it is in no way required and parents who do not volunteer are not penalized.
-In order to assist parents in having a role in their child's education, RKMS has a full-time Family Services Coordinator. - 2.
-Response to Intervention (RTI) as a response to disproportionality: A key goal to RKMS's RTI model is to improve the outcomes for all students.
+Families are also encouraged, but not required, to volunteer at events at their child's school. - B. Response to Intervention (RTI) as a response to disproportionality: A key goal to RKHS's RTI model is to improve the outcomes for all students.
 Through the RTI model, instruction and intervention are aligned with students' needs.
 High quality instruction is delivered with good fidelity.
-The RTI model allows RKMS to monitor disproportionality, not based solely on a head count, but rather through a focus on differences in outcomes experienced by various groups. - B. RKMS's Response to Intervention model: As mentioned, the RTI model allows RKMS to monitor disproportionality, not based solely on a head count, but rather through a focus on differences in outcomes experienced by various subgroups of students.
+The RTI model allows RKHS to monitor disproportionality, not based solely on a head count, but rather through a focus on differences in outcomes experienced by various groups. - C. RKHS's Response to Intervention model: As mentioned, the RTI model allows RKHS to monitor disproportionality, not based solely on a head count, but rather through a focus on differences in outcomes experienced by various subgroups of students.
 Teachers use frequent checks for understanding and weekly formative assessments to determine if students are grasping the material.
 Students who are struggling receive Tier I interventions.
-Interventions are gradually increased if the lowest tier does not prove effective. - 1.
-TIER ONE: CORE INSTRUCTION: Powerful instruction begins with the adoption and use of an evidence-based curriculum.
+Interventions are gradually increased if the lowest tier does not prove effective.

+- TIER ONE: Powerful instruction begins with the adoption and use of an evidence-based curriculum.
 Effective teachers do not simply teach such a program page by page for all students.
 Rather, they differentiate the instruction so it is designed to meet the specific needs of students.
 We believe that there are five key components that are critical to effective and powerful instruction.
-They are: - a.
-Essential skills and strategies are taught regularly and in a timely manner - b.
-Differentiated instruction based on assessment results is provided - c.
-Explicit and systematic instruction includes lots of practice, with and without teacher support and feedback. - d.
-Opportunities are given to apply skills and strategies throughout the instructional day. - e.
+They are: - 1.
+Essential skills and strategies are taught regularly and in a timely manner - 2.
+Differentiated instruction based on assessment results is provided - 3.
+Explicit and systematic instruction includes lots of practice, with and without teacher support and feedback. - 4.
+Opportunities are given to apply skills and strategies throughout the instructional day. - 5.
 Student progress is monitored regularly with re-teaching given as needed.